mcguinness/okta-oidc-sample/readme.md

     Hit CTRL-C to stop the server
     ```

-5. Visit http://localhost:8080/oidc to launch the sample app with custom UI or http://localhost:8080/widget for the Okta Sign-In Widget sample app
+5. Visit http://localhost:8080/oidc to launch the sample app with custom UI